kinktrails/kinktrails/cards/power/card-steal.md

 # 🪄 Card Steal

-Play this card to draw a random card from the other person.
+Play this card to draw a random card from your partner.

 - Passes after use.